lejean2000/etc/Readme.md

 1. Navigate to https://regex101.com
 2. In the left panel above choose Python, and in the left panel below choose Substitution.
-3. Paste the following regex in the "Regual expression" field on top:
+3. Paste the following regex in the "Regular expression" field on top:

        \{([Y|Z]*?[\d, \(\)ABCX])*[Y|Z].*?\}[, ]*